mongodb/docs/source/bson/tz_util.rst

-:mod:`tz_util` -- Utilities for dealing with timezones in Python
+:py:mod:`tz_util` -- Utilities for dealing with timezones in Python
 ================================================================

 .. automodule:: bson.tz_util